-^{20.} In 1993 Professor Janet Johnston, a specialist in high-conflict custody disputes with advanced degrees in social work and sociology, gave initial findings from two studies of high-conflict disputes referred to her research projects by the courts.
+In 1993 Professor Janet Johnston, a specialist in high-conflict custody disputes with advanced degrees in social work and sociology, gave initial findings from two studies of high-conflict disputes referred to her research projects by the courts.
 Refusals to visit appeared frequently, especially among a subset of older children who had been exposed to serious abuse or domestic violence.
-Almost one-third of the total sample of children were in alignments more than 2 to 3 years post-separation, with three-fourths of the 9- to 12-year olds involved in such behavior.
-Johnston concluded that "when conflicts are overt and involve the children, and when the disputes are intense and prolonged, the children are more likely to submit to this alignment mode of defending and coping" and predicted that "it is highly likely that children will move into alignments as they approach early adolescence, if the parental conflict is ongoing."
+Almost one-third of the total sample of children were in alignments more than 2 to 3 years post-separation, with three-fourths of the 9- to 12-year olds involved in such behaviour.
+Johnston concluded that 'when conflicts are overt and involve the children, and when the disputes are intense and prolonged, the children are more likely to submit to this alignment mode of defending and coping' and predicted that 'it is highly likely that children will move into alignments as they approach early adolescence, if the parental conflict is ongoing.'
 She contrasted these findings to far more benign findings in a community study of 131 children of recently separated parents.
-Johnston, Children Who Refuse Visits, supra note 10, at 124.
-In that less-troubled population, 20% of the children were in alignments (most of them in the 9- to 12-year-old group), but every case resolved itself before the child reached 18, with most resolving within one or two years when the children regretted their earlier behavior.
-Telephone conversation with Dr. Judith Wallerstein (April 10, 2001).
+Johnston, Children Who Refuse Visits, op cit, n 10, at p 124.
+In that less-troubled population, 20% of the children were in alignments (most of them in the 9- to 12-year-old group), but every case resolved itself before the child reached 18, with most resolving within one or two years when the children regretted their earlier behaviour.
+Telephone conversation with Dr Judith Wallerstein (10 April 2001).
 A further report by Johnston concerning children from all these groups (the two court-referred groups and the community study) will appear shortly.
-See Janet R. Johnston, Parental Alignments and Rejection: An Empirical Study of Alienation in Children of Divorce, (forthcoming).
+See Janet R. Johnston, Parental Alignments and Rejection: An Empirical Study of Alienation in Children of Divorce, J AMERICAN ACADEMY OF PSYCHIATRY AND THE LAW (forthcoming) (assessing the impact of 'alienating' behaviours by mothers and fathers and finding that rejected parents are frequently the 'architects' of their difficulties with their children).